Thursday 28 March 2013

 Moroccan Beef Tagine & Cookbook Challenge - Recipe

-Since I bought special spice mix for tagines and the spice Ras el Hanout in Tangier, I was inspired to cook something Moroccan.
-Luckily, I have a great cookbook at home by Lesley Mackley called The Book of North African Cooking.
-It is an old cookbook published in 1998 which I bought from our local library, and has some amazing recipes.
+Since I bought special spice mixes for tagines and the spice Ras el Hanout in Tangier, I was inspired to cook something truly Moroccan.
+Luckily, I have a fantastic cookbook at home by Lesley Mackley called "The Book of North African Cooking," an old gem published in 1998, I acquired from our local library.
+It's filled with tantalizing recipes that capture the essence of Moroccan cuisine.
 One of my favorite recipes in this cookbook is Moroccan Couscous.

 Ingredients: